Sherdrick Bonner

-Sherdrick Deon "Sed" Bonner (born October 19, 1968) is a former American football quarterback who played fifteen seasons in the Arena Football League (AFL).
+Sherdrick Deon "Sed" Bonner (born October 19, 1968) is an American former professional football quarterback who played fifteen seasons in the Arena Football League (AFL).

-High school years
+Early life

 Bonner attended Azusa High School in Azusa, California and was a student and a letterman in football, basketball, baseball and track & field.

 College career

 Bonner graduated from Cal State Northridge in 1991 with a Bachelor of Science degree in kinesiology and was a member of Sigma Pi fraternity.
 While there, he started at quarterback and led the Matadors to the 1990 Western Football Conference co-championship and the program's only playoff appearance.
 He completed 319 of 637 passes for 3,533 yards and 18 touchdowns in 37 career games.
 He earned honorable mention All-Western Football Conference honors his senior year in 1991.
 Bonner also lettered in basketball, volleyball, and track and field.
-He played 23 games for the basketball team in the 1987-88 season, outside hitter for the men's volleyball team in the 1991 season, and took first place in the high jump three times.
+He played 23 games for the basketball team in the 1987–88 season, outside hitter for the men's volleyball team in the 1991 season, and took first place in the high jump three times.
 He was inducted into CSUN's Matador Hall of Fame on October 2, 1998.